gatsbyjs/gatsby/docs/docs/path-prefix.md

 In addition, links to various resources (JavaScript, CSS, images, and other static content) need the same prefix, so that the site continues to function correctly when served with the path prefix in place.

-Adding the path prefix is a two step process, as follows:
+Adding the path prefix is a three step process, as follows:

 ### Add to `gatsby-config.js`